Public Pier — No Fishing License Required

 A kelp bass I took one day while fishing in the Monstad section

 I’ve been told that an occasional ocean whitefish can be caught from the deep-water corner of the Monstad section.
 A long cast using a long rod and heavy sinker can reach a pretty good depth of water and apparently that’s where the whitefish show up when they are around.
 Although occasionally plentiful on the Catalina piers, they are uncommon at mainland piers.

 As for smaller flatfish, sanddab, sole and turbot may show up.
-I’ve seen both Pacific and longfin sanddab taken from the pier, C-O sole, and Diamond turbot.
+I’ve seen Pacific and longfin sanddab taken from the pier as well as many speckled sanddab; C-O sole, and Diamond turbot are flatfish infrequently taken.
 The best rigging for all is a high/low rigging with size 6 hooks and a piece of saltwater worm covering the hook.
 They all have fairly small mouths and the bait needs to be fairly small.
 Cut anchovies or mackerel, pieces of shrimp, and small strips of squid may take a few flatfish but keep the bait small.